Skip to content

 JIT compilation notebook Open in Colab

-Simple MLP eager core/examples/eager_mlp/mlp_eager_simple.py
+Simple MLP eager iree-turbine core/examples/eager_mlp/mlp_eager_simple.py

 Ahead-of-time (AOT) exportlink